nakitamccool/IndeedJobSearch_datavis/README.md

 ## Demo

-A demo of this site is available[here](https://nmc17-devjob-dashboard.herokuapp.com/)
+A demo of this site is available [here](https://nmc17-devjob-dashboard.herokuapp.com/)

 ## Getting started / Deployment